Posts

 Nomsa Burkhardt, Teaching the Traditional Music of the Zulu and Xhosa Peoples of South Africa

-The Center for World Music would like to welcome back Nomsa Burkhardt to our family of outstanding teaching artists in residence, rejoining our World Music in the Schools program.
+The Center for World Music is proud to include Nomsa Burkhardt in our family of outstanding teaching artists in residence.
+She is a vital contributor to our World Music in the Schools program.

 Born in Soweto, Center for World Music distinguished teaching artist Nomsa Burkhardt is an extraordinary South African musician and dancer.
 She spent her formative years in KwaZulu, Natal, a region famous for its rich Zulu heritage and culture.
 There, she studied various traditional dance styles with master dancers, such as Indlamu, ukuQhobosha, and ukuSina.
 After immigrating to Philadelphia, she co-founded the African dance troupe HIMOSHA.
 Her artistic skills and passion for dance quickly propelled her into serving as both the director and lead choreographer for the troupe for seven years.
 She collaborated with well-known Philadelphia-based South African multi-instrumentalist and artist Mogauwane Mahloele at the Philadelphia Museum of Art, the Walt Whitman Cultural Arts Center, and at many universities and schools.
 She also performed and conducted workshops annually at the Philly Dance Africa Project.
 In 2000 she returned to South Africa to study with the accomplished ethnomusicologist Prof. Meki Nzewi at the University of Pretoria.
-Upon her return to the USA in 2004, she joined the Grammy-nominated South African band Sharon Katz & The Peace Train.
-As part of the Peace Train Project at the National Liberty Museum in Philadelphia, Nomsa was instrumental in developing a teacher-training program that focused on South African history and conducted a series of educational performances.
-Nomsa has toured throughout the USA, South Africa, Israel, Italy, and Germany.
-She is the co-founder of IZINDE, an Afro-fusion band composed of performing artists from around the world.

 RALSD LogoUnder the sponsorship of the Center for World Music, Nomsa was selected in September 2017 to participate in the Teaching Artist Institute, a professional development program offered by Arts for Learning San Diego, an affiliate of Young Audiences/Arts for Learning.
 For a working musician who collaborates with schools as a teaching artist, this program is of tremendous value.
 Nomsa was awarded a Virgil Yalong matching grant from Rising Arts Leaders San Diego to support her participation in the Teaching Artist Institute.